A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

     <img alt="A hexagonal cell's six directions" src="/assets/images/hex_six_directions.svg" style="min-width: 200px; width: 30%; height: auto">
 </div>

-To bring back the possibilities of the hexagonal format, I decided to mirror the original's use of diagonal neighbors by including cells not immediately adjacent in determine cell transitions.
+To bring back the possibilities of the hexagonal format, I decided to mirror the original's use of diagonal neighbors by including cells not immediately adjacent in determining cell transitions.
 First, we can look at some or all of the cells in the ring around the six immediate neighbors.
 Second, we can split the neighbors into multiple groups whose state counts are measured separately.
 I tried a number of rulesets and neighbor configurations, including the ones depicted here.

 <div style="display: flex; gap: 20px; flex-wrap: wrap; justify-content: space-evenly; padding: 20px">
     <img alt="An alternative hexagonal neighbor definition" src="/assets/images/hex_neighbors_alt_1.svg" style="min-width: 150px; width: 25%; height: auto">